kcp-dev/kcp/docs/content/concepts/terminology.md

 - running multiple kcp server instances, each with its own etcd datastore,
 - registering all kcp instances with the root shard by creating a `Shard` object in the root workspace.

-A shard hosts its own set of Workspaces and logical clusters.
+A shard hosts its own set of Workspaces.
 The sharding mechanism in kcp allows you to make the workspace hierarchy span many shards transparently, while ensuring you can bind APIs from logical clusters running in different shards.
 The [Sharding documentation](./sharding/shards/) has more details about possibilities of sharding, and we strongly recommend reading this document if you want to shard your kcp setup.

 In a sharded setup, you'll be sending requests to a component called Front Proxy (`kcp-front-proxy`) instead to a specific shard (kcp server).
 Front Proxy is a shard-aware stateless proxy that's running in front of kcp API servers.